alitnk/nestjs-prisma-monorepo/README.md

 # Nest Prisma Monorepo
-This template the result of me learning about monorepos and microservices (so it's not perfect).
-Contributions are very welcome.
+This template the result of me learning about monorepos and microservices (so it's not perfect), contributions are very welcome.

 ## Stack